arnaudmorin/bootstrap-openstack-k8s/README.md

 The scripts are the equivalent of the following sections up to this [one](#populate-your-openstack-with-default-values)

+You can take a look at what is done on the servers by throwing an eye in [tofu/userdata](/tofu/userdata)

 ```bash
 # List instances you have to retrieve the IPs
 openstack server list